 A pelvic floor PT can assist mamas with stress incontinence, painful intercourse, pain in the pelvis, tight/immobile scar tissue, constipation, hemorrhoids, and much more.

 Amy can see you for any of these postpartum symptoms.
 Often, women report rapid changes in symptoms, and many find only a few visits are necessary.
-Amy combines her knowledge of the physiology of birth, the “still birthing” patterns in postpartum bodies and an effective home exercise program that is achievable with your little one into her treatments.
+Amy combines her knowledge of the physiology of birth, the patterns and common symptoms in postpartum bodies and an effective home exercise program that is achievable with your little one into her treatments.

 Please reach out for an appointment by calling 720-323-3609.